Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Directed manifolds

 \section{Directed manifolds}

 \plainsubsection 2.A.
-Basic definitions concerning directed manifolds| Let us consider a pair $(X,V)$ consisting of a $n$-dimensional complex manifold $X$ equipped with a {\em linear subspace $V\subset T_X$}: assuming $X$ connected, this is by definition an irreducible closed analytic subspace of the total space of $T_X$ such that each fiber $V_x=V\cap T_{X,x}$ is a vector subspace of~$T_{X,x}$; the rank $x\mapsto \dim_\bC V_x$ is Zariski lower semicontinuous, and it may a priori jump.
-We will refer to such a pair as being a (complex) {\em directed manifold}.
-A morphism $\Phi:(X,V)\to (Y,W)$ in the category of (complex) directed manifolds is a holomorphic map such that $\Phi_*(V)\subset W$.
+Basic definitions concerning directed manifolds| Let us consider a pair $(X,V)$ consisting of an $n$-dimensional complex manifold $X$ equipped with a {\em linear subspace $V\subset T_X$}: if we assume $X$ to be connected, this is by definition an irreducible closed analytic subspace of the total space of $T_X$ such that each fiber $V_x=V\cap T_{X,x}$ is a vector subspace of~$T_{X,x}$.
+If $\cW\subset\Omega^1_X$ is the sheaf of $1$-forms vanishing on~$V$, then $\cW$ is coherent (this follows from the direct image theorem by looking at the proper morphism $P(V)\subset P(T_X)\to X$), and $V$ is locally defined by